2daeeun/my_linux_setting/README.md

 curl -fLo ~/.local/share/nvim/site/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```
 If you want to run nvim with just 'v' in the terminal,
-you input (alias v='nvim') on the last line of (~/.zshrc)
+you input (alias v='nvim') on the last line of (~/.zshrc) file.

 ### NeoVim setting & Plugin
 First let's set the Colorscheme.
-Theme is onedark
+Theme is onedark.
 Neovim is different nomal Vim.
 Nomal Vim Colorscheme basic folder path is (/usr/share/vim/vim81/colors).
 The number of vim81 may differ from version to version.
 ```swift